 4.2 No of projects implemented by CSOs representing vulnerable groups, demanding rights and holding municipal service providers accountable for quality social care services.
+0 At least 6 grant fund projects, a majority of them for Roma and persons with disabilities, are implemented every year.
+At least 6 grant fund projects, a majority of them for Roma and persons with disabilities, are implemented every year.
 Output 5.
-Financing option 0 At least 6 grant fund projects, a majority of them for Roma and persons with disabilities, are implemented every year.
-At least 6 grant fund projects, a majority of them for Roma and persons with disabilities, are implemented every year. oned and asses sed at the national and municipality tection coverage and beliefits devel opeu anu asses sed at the 5.1 No of municipalities supported to conduct Gender Responsive Budgeting and budget briefs for investments on children.
-0 3 LGUs 3 LGU Government Ministry of Health and 5.2 Percentage of increased funds for social care services made available at local level also due to national consensus around social protection floor.
+Financing o national and municipa ptions for extending social prot ality levels. ection coverage and benefits devel oped and asses sed at the 5.1 No of municipalities supported to conduct Gender Responsive Budgeting and budget briefs for investments on children.
+0 3 LGUs 3 LGU Government Ministry of 5.2 Percentage of increased funds for social care services made available at local level also due to national consensus around social protection floor.
 Social care service compose 6.4% of the total social protection budget.
 46 Annual increase of central government's budget for social services by 2% and targeted LGUs by 4%.
 Annual increase of central government's budget for social services by 2% and targeted LGUs by 4%.
 Social Protection Floor defined and discussed with national stakeholders. progress report.
 Research reports.
 National Consultations reports.
-Protection Ministry of Finance and Economy 6 LGUs UNICEF, ILO 5.3 Data on equity in health utilization and expenditures in MCH No recent data avaialable in equity analysis Equity analysis in health utilization and expenditure Financial analysis for health Study reports Ministry of Health and and health insurance coverage for the most vulnerable families and children with disabilities is available to inform policy discussions and i 0 1 and cost of health insurance coverage for the most vulnerable groups and children. completed and shared with key stakeholders. insurance coverage for most vulnerable groups and children.
+Health and Social Protection Ministry of Finance and Economy 6 LGUs UNICEF, ILO 5.3 Data on equity in health utilization and expenditures in MCH No recent data avaialable in equity analysis Equity analysis in health utilization and expenditure Financial analysis for health Study reports Ministry of Health and and health insurance coverage for the most vulnerable families and children with disabilities is available to inform policy discussions and and cost of health insurance coverage for the most vulnerable groups and children. completed and shared with key stakeholders. insurance coverage for most vulnerable groups and children.
 National consultations reports.
 Social Protection Ministry of Finance and Economy actions to extend social protection and health care coverage and benefits.
-UNICEF, WHO ILO Output 6.
-Joint Programme Management 1 No of T 6.1 No of communication means and events.
+UNICEF, WHO ILO · · Jramme Management 6.1 No of communication means and events.
 1 donor event organized 1 donor event organized.
 Programme progress report.
 6.2 Social media outreach 150,000 social media social media post reach Min 50,000 post engagement 200,000 social media social media post reach Min 60,000 post engagement RC, UNDP and PUNOs 6.2 The programme is regularly monitored and documented.
 Annual progress report.
 Final evaluation of the programme in place.
 Programme progress reports.
 Steering Committee meeting minutes.

-$^{^{46}}$ 3.
-Ministry of Finance and Economy, 2018
+463. Ministry of Finance and Economy, 2018